manticoresoftware/manticoresearch-php/docs/searchresults.md

  ## ResultHit object

-The `ResultHit` encapsulate a matched document provided in a search result set.
+The `ResultHit` encapsulates a matched document provided in a search result set.

-The document id can retrieved with `getId()`
+The document id can be retrieved with `getId()`

 ```php
 foreach($result as $hit)